-Bachelor of Arts

-(Honours) History
+B.A.
+(Honours) Psychology

-January 2020 July 2020 Sessions
+January 2020 & July 2020 Sessions

+School of Social Sciences

+Indira Gandhi National Open University

+New Delhi

-Indira Gandhi National Open University New Delhi Printed study material is our mainstay in learning paradigm.
+Printed study material is our mainstay in learning paradigm.
 Our study material is prepared by a team of experts keeping in view the interest of the learner.
 Each course has a course Expert Committee with distinguished academics and professionals involved in the course preparation.
 The course material is written in such a manner that the learners can study it by themselves with a little assistance from our Academic Counsellors at the Study Centres.
-Further, textbooks and reference books are available in the libraries attached to the Study Centres and Regional Centres.
-Therefore, there is no need for any cheap or condensed guides for pursuing courses of IGNOU.
-In fact, these may harm the learners.
-The University strongly advises the learners not to take recourse to such type of guides available in the market
+Further, text books and reference books are available in the libraries attached to the Study Centres and Regional Centres.
+Therefore, there is no need for any poor quality or condensed guides for pursuing courses of IGNOU.
+In fact these may harm the learners.
+The University strongly advises the learners not to take recourse to such type of guides available in the market.